Light unto the nations: The State of Israel as a light unto the nations

 In his writings and speeches, Prime Minister David Ben-Gurion (1886–1973) emphasized his vision of the state of Israel as a moral and social beacon to the whole world, and by that, in his view, it shall implement the vision of the prophets.
 The selection of the menorah as the Emblem of Israel was derived from the image of the state of Israel as a "Light Unto the Nations".

-Israel's vision of "Light Unto the Nations" was reflected in the words of former Israeli Prime Minister Benjamin Netanyahu, in his address at the 2010 Herzliya Conference:
+Israel's vision of "Light Unto the Nations" was reflected in the words of Israeli Prime Minister Benjamin Netanyahu, in his address at the 2010 Herzliya Conference:

 "You are dealing with our people's fate because it is clear today that the fate of the Jewish people is the fate of the Jewish state.
 There is no demographic or practical existence for the Jewish people without a Jewish state.
 This doesn't mean that the Jewish state does not face tremendous challenges, but our existence, our future, is here.
 The greatest change that came with the establishment of the Jewish state was that Jews became more than just a collection of individuals, communities and fragments of communities.
 They became a sovereign collective in their own territory.
 Our ability as a collective to determine our own destiny is what grants us the tools to shape our future—no longer as a ruled people, defeated and persecuted, but as a proud people with a magnificent country and one which always aspires to serve as 'Light Unto the Nations'."

-Benjamin Netanyahu in his 2017 UN speech quoted Isaiah again that the state of Israel is "a light unto the nations, bringing salvation to the ends of the earth".
+Benjamin Netanyahu in his 2017 UN speech quoted the Book of Isaiah again that the state of Israel is "a light unto the nations, bringing salvation to the ends of the earth".